Review

 ship, and the fuel was light diesel, not the heavy oil of a steamer.

-His vehement rejection of the possibility
+His vehement rejection of the possibility of

-the band on the Titanic!
-A little Googling gives plenty of other
+band on the Titanic!
+A little Googling

 1) USS President Lincoln (WW1) http://freepages.military.rootsweb.com/~cacunithistories/USS_President_Lincoln.html